 - Output power and dissipation figures are based on a 5 V output using Schottky diode rectification with an efficiency of 85%.
-Values are generated by calculation based on I2 R{DS(ON)} losses and characterization of switching losses, correlated to bench measurement of each DPA-Switch device. - Device dissipations above 1.5 W are possible using the S and R packages.
+Values are generated by calculation based on I2 × R{DS(ON)} losses and characterization of switching losses, correlated to bench measurement of each DPA-Switch device. - Device dissipations above 1.5 W are possible using the R package.
 However the forward converter topology is recommended for such higher power designs.